 With minimally invasive surgery, our local surgeons are able to repair the ring of muscle that prevents stomach acid from backing up into the esophagus and causing acid re?ux.
 The surgery is performed through tiny incisions in the abdomen, which results in faster recovery and less pain for patients.

 Coliseum Northside Hospital specializes in this minimally invasive procedure to cure GERD.
-Situated in North Macon, Coliseum Northside Hospital provides the lastest equipment and highest level of patient care for all medical procedures.
+Situated in North Macon, Coliseum Northside Hospital provides the latest equipment and highest level of patient care for all medical procedures.
 From convenient parking to individual recovery rooms, Coliseum Northside Hospital is committed to quality care.